BGMloop/sos-chatbot.github.io/README-tools.md

 **Examples:**
 ```
-What's the weather in London?
+What is the current weather in New York City?
 ```
 ```
-Show me the weather forecast for Tokyo
+Show me the temperature in Paris, France
 ```
 ```
-Current temperature in New York City
+Is it going to rain today in London?
 ```

 ### 7. News Search